Wasantha Dukgannarala: Television career

 He also acted in the popular television serial Ingammaruwa.
-He hosted the television reality program CIC Shoora Goviya for two seasons, which was telecast in TV Derana.
-He then hosted the theater program Sonduru Agnyaawa telecasted in ITN.
-He along with fellow actor Ajith Lokuge became the winners of reality show Star City Comedy Season.
+He hosted the television reality program CIC Shoora Goviya for two seasons, which was telecasted on TV Derana.
+He then hosted the theater program Sonduru Agnyaawa telecasted on ITN.
+He, along with fellow actor Ajith Lokuge became the winners of reality show Star City Comedy Season.

 He is the founder of television company, Right Brain Networks.
 He produced two programs through the company – Agree with Murali and Raeta Raeta.
-Both programs are telecast on ITN.
+Both programs are telecasted on ITN.

 Author work

 He has published two books – Man Sinhayata Bayai Nangiye and U Thamai Duka.

 Filmography

 His maiden cinema acting came through 1998 film Julietge Bhumikawa directed by Jackson Anthony.
-Then he worked with Jackson again in the 2008 blockbuster hit Aba.
+Then he worked with Jackson again in the 2008 blockbuster hit Aba, where he played the role of 'Maha Berana'.